I believe every human has a finite number of heartbeats. I don’t intend to waste any of mine. ~Neil Armstrong

 - Learn to make chapati, kurtoskalacs, and papanasi, knowing every bite will remind me that the other side of this globe has some really beautiful moments just waiting to happen.

 - Build a huge sandcastle on a sparkling beach near crystalline water – with a tower and a moat and a place to sit and pretend to be royalty.
-We will bring a crown and name a kid the King or Queen.
+We will bring a crown and name our littles the King and Queen.

 - Get that second tattoo.
 Yes, the second one.
 The one that says “selah.”
 The one that reminds me to deliberately breathe, to take in each and every moment as a gift.